A direct extension of Azadkia & Chatterjee's rank correlation to multi-response vectors: Properties of the Extension

-In this section, various basic properties of the measure \(T\) are established and an estimator \(T_n\) for \(T\) is proposed.
-The first part focuses on the fundamental characteristics, showing that \(T\) can be viewed as a natural extension of Azadkia \& Chatterjee's rank correlation \(\xi\) to a measure of predictability for a vector $\YY=(Y_1, \dots,Y_q)$ of response variables (Subsection \ref{Main.FundProp.}).
-Then the so-called data processing inequality as well as self-equitability of \(T\) are discussed and several important invariance properties such as distributional invariance are derived.
-It is further shown that the measure \(\xi\) is invariant with respect to a dimension reduction principle preserving the key information about the extent of functional dependence of the response variables on the predictor vector---a principle that ensures a fast estimation for \(\xi\) and \(T\,.\) In the second part, we provide a strongly consistent estimator \(T_n\) for $T$ that relies on Azadkia \& Chatterjee's graph-based estimator $\xi_n$ for $\xi$ and has an asymptotic computation time of $O(n \log n)$ (Subsection \ref{secconasy}).
-As a main contribution of our paper, we also show asymptotic normality of \(T_n\) for continuous marginal distribution functions under some slight regularity assumptions.
+In this section, various basic properties of the measure \(T\) in \eqref{defmdm} are established.
+The first part focuses on fundamental characteristics, showing that \(T\) can be viewed as a natural extension of Azadkia \& Chatterjee's rank correlation \(\xi\) to a measure of predictability for a vector $\YY=(Y_1, \dots,Y_q)$ of response variables.
+Then the so-called data processing inequality as well as self-equitability of \(T\) are discussed and important invariance properties such as distribution invariance are derived.
+It is further shown that \(\xi\) is invariant with respect to a dimension reduction principle preserving the key information about the extent of functional dependence of the response variables on the predictor vector---a principle that ensures a fast estimation for \(\xi\) and \(T\).